BALMUSDAQ-STUDIO/hack-Ai/README.md

 ##
 We used the llama-cpp-python library and the lama model that microsoft and meta are working on.
 We also made a website based on the flask framework.
-We also started developing our own API for communicating with our model remotely.
+We also started developing our own API for communicating with our model remotely. link on llama model: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML
 ![Logo](https://github.com/maksimkaprosuperhacker69/Fiztex-TgBot/blob/main/logo.png?raw=true)